mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 ## 6 API-First: Decoupling APIs from the Domain Model {#api-first}

-You may not want to directly publish APIs for your persistent entities because of the following:
+You may not want to directly publish APIs for your persistable entities because of the following:

 * You want to decouple your API resources from your entities
 * You want to define your services API-first